tonyjunkes/CFFormProtect-Revamp/README.md

 There's no true direction with this conversion except to bring some of theto speed a bit and possibly make some of the functionality simpler.

 There are some minor changes that will be documented as time allows.
-For the most part, general code based on the original version of CFFormProtect should be compatible.
+For the most part, general code based on the original version of CFFormProtect is more or less compatible.
+In this variation though, `cffp.ini.cfm` is now `config.json`.

 ## Contributors: